massimilianoSirgiovanni/massimilianoSirgiovanni/README.md

 <h3>Educational Journey 🎒</h3>
 <h4>
-- 📔 Mcs in Data Science at Università degli Studi di Firenze (September 2021 - Current);</h4>
+- 📔 Mcs in Data Science at Università degli Studi di Firenze (September 2021 - April 2024);</h4>
 <h4>
 - 📔 Bcs at Università degli Studi di Firenze (July 2021):</h4>
   <p> Thesis: EXPERIMENTATION OF THE MQTT PROTOCOL AND CREATION OF AN APPLICATION FOR THE USE CASE OF THE AUTOMATIC COUNTING OF PEOPLE.</p>